 Our hope would be to clear you of false accusations as quickly as possible so as to make pressing charges against someone else unnecessary.

 Never face criminal accusations — especially false accusations — without legal counsel.
-In New Jersey, a defense attorney from the Law Offices of Jonathan F. Marshall can defend your rights during court proceedings and work to stop false accusations from harming you.
+In New Jersey, a criminal defense attorney from the Law Offices of Jonathan F. Marshall can defend your rights during court proceedings and work to stop false accusations from harming you.
 Our attorneys are former prosecutors and public defenders who have years of experience in criminal courts across New Jersey.
 We have experience handling cases involving false accusation law.
 You won’t find a law firm better qualified to defend you.

 Seek a free consultation with an experienced criminal defense attorney by contacting us online or by phone.
 A criminal defense lawyer with the Law Offices of Jonathan F. Marshall will review the false allegations and discuss your legal options if you are accused of a crime.
 An experienced attorney can act quickly to protect your rights, call us at 877-328-0980 for a free consultation.